| Baptismal/Birth Record, Part

 which kept the Julian Calendar until 1918.
 Depending on the year, there is about

+a two week difference between the two calendars.
 After the tsar’s government ended, the newly formed USSR

 adopted the Gregorian Calendar.
 So, the day after January 31, 1918 was February